Do you have a question about RCPano? Perhaps it's already answered in our list of frequently asked questions.

 The app does not connect to the drone!

-This problem occurs when you are using iOS 11.x.
+This problem occurs when you are using an iOS version less than 11.3.

 DJI GO and apps of other software vendors do not (re-) connect to the drone when they are activated after being in the background.

 The connection can only be re-established by disconnecting and reconnecting the iOS device to the remote.